 In every manufacturing process, there are three key ingredients needed to bring a product to life and they are; the design model, material feed and a machine for manufacturing.
-Although each process comes with its own details and specifications, today, we will be focusing on the machine process and how it applies to 3D printing.
+Although each process comes with its own details and specifications, today, we will be focusing on the machining process and how it applies to 3D printing.

-To accurately do justice to the topic of ‘what can you print with a 3D printer’, multiple subtopics covering different aspect of a 3D printer’s uses will be explored.
+To accurately do justice to the topic of ‘what can you print with a 3D printer’, multiple subtopics covering different aspects of a 3D printer’s uses will be explored.
 Subtopics such as explaining the 3D printer, it’s working process and the top 5 industries and how it is used in professions will be discussed in detail.

 So what is a 3D Printer?

-A 3D printer is a printing device that employs multiple techniques to print 3 dimensional objects or models.
-The 3D printer is unlike your average printing device used for printing words or texts on items for it prints actual 3 dimensional objects in physical space.
-This printer employs the use of a fusion mechanism–heat, UV light etc.–to cure materials into solid compact shapes using some of the techniques below:
+A 3D printer is a printing device that employs multiple techniques to print 3-dimensional objects or models.
+The 3D printer is unlike your average printing device used for printing words or texts on items for it prints actual 3-dimensional objects in physical space.
+This printer employs the use of a fusion mechanism–heat, UV light, etc.–to cure materials into solid compact shapes using some of the techniques below:

 - Stereolithography (SLA): this technique makes use of ultraviolet violet light on a vat of photosensitive materials to develop solid 3D objects.

 - Fused Deposit Modeling (FDM): this technique ales use of heat to melt materials and deposit them in layers that form a 3D model.

 - Digital Light Processing (DLP): makes use of rapid prototyping to cure photosensitive polymer resins (plastic, ceramic, metal etc. ).
 But unlike the SLA, DLP makes use of projector light rather than UV rays.